leeya018/e-golden/README.md

 QUSETIOSN TO VENUS .
 in the servieces , which one of them gonna be clickable , packaeg ? servies. ? opipotns?

+keep going with belion design

+steps - make in image .